jolicode/MediaBundle/doc/variations/processors.rst

 The ``lossy`` configuration preset is the default preset, it offers a good balance between quality and file size for most images.

-If the ``near_lossless`` preset is used by the processor, it will check that the processing result is not larger than the original image, and that the ratio between the resulting image pixels area and its file size is staisfying.
+If the ``near_lossless`` preset is used by the processor, it will check that the processing result is not larger than the original image, and that the ratio between the resulting image pixels area and its file size is satisfying.
 If the processor finds it is necessary, it will fall back to the ``lossy`` preset.

 The various configuration keys are mapped to `the official cwebp options <https://developers.google.com/speed/webp/docs/cwebp>`_: